 Although I try to avoid it, I often have to travel to Termini station.
 The city’s main bus station is there and it’s the only point where Rome’s two metro lines overlap.
 Termini is an assault to the senses; it’s crowded, it’s loud, commuters jostle past you, it’s difficult to avoid bumping into confused tourists trying to navigate themselves out of the pit, and certain parts of the station frequently smell of urine.
 I leave as quickly as I can, breathing through my mouth, and walk to my first student of the day.
 As I teach in-company, I spend my day travelling to different offices around the city.
 While I walk to my lessons, I take in my surroundings.
 During the commute, I pass spectacular fountains, statues, monuments…and occasionally piles of 2000-year-old ancient ruins.

 My students work in different sectors; IT, marketing, banking, finance, insurance, law, energy and so on.
 Cancellations are frequent – sometimes as many as 3 or 4 a week.
-Once one of my students cancelled seven lessons in a row.
-As my students rarely do homework or any kind of self-study, the progress he had made undid itself over those seven weeks.
 As I have a full-time, fixed contract with my school, I don’t mind the cancellations too much.
 I receive the same salary regardless of how many students cancel and how much notice they give.
 It’s quite a different story for freelancers.
 My freelancer friends become very frustrated because their earnings fluctuate dramatically because of cancellations.
 The general rule is if a student cancels with less than 24 hours’ notice, the school can charge them for the lesson and therefore the teacher gets paid.
 Over 24 hours’ notice and the school can’t charge so no pay for the teachers.
 Therefore lots of cancellations in time having freelancers pulling their hair out!

 Before long, I arrive at my first appointment.
 Usually I have between three and four lessons a day.
 Lessons start at 9am or 9.30, but can finish as late as 7 / 7.30pm.
 The downside of teaching in-company is students usually want their lessons at the start of the day, around lunchtime or immediately after work.
 Therefore my days feel long and often have big chunks of time to fill between lessons.
 If I could squash my lessons together, I could finish work so much earlier.
 No such luck.
 I use these chunks in a variety of ways; sometimes finding a secluded park to read my kindle (my favourite ‘quiet’ spots in the city centre are Villa Aldobrandini and Villa Carlo Alberto at the Quirinale).
 I read a tremendous amount of books to pass the time.
 I also spend a lot of time in cafes, sipping cups of espresso or glasses of caffè freddo: hot coffee that has been cooled for several hours, before being loaded with one too many spoonfuls of sugar and served with ice.
 An inexplicably moreish, teeth-rooting drink for a hot summer’s day.
 If I have the energy, I might window-shop along the city’s main shopping street – Via del Corso.
 It gets very crowded at weekends (and everyone walks so damn slowly!) so it’s much more bearable mid-week.
 Although I’m in a beautiful city, surrounded by stunning architecture and fascinating history, these long breaks – day after day – can be tedious.